osmium-org/osmium/src/md/dbbrowser.md

 * `marketgroupid`: a valid market group ID.
 This is the same as calling `/db/comparetypes/` with the list of types that belong in the group.

+* `typeid`: a type ID.
+This is the same as calling `/db/comparetypes/` with the list of variations of the given type.

 * `types`: a comma-separated list of type IDs to compare.
 50 types maximum.